 SHQ (Sexual Health Quarters) coordinates National Condom Day as an annual state-wide campaign.
 Taking place on Valentine’s Day, February 14, National Condom Day is an ideal opportunity to promote healthy sexual relationships.

-The theme of National Condom Day is ‘Ask first: communicate and negotiate’.
+The tagline of National Condom Day is ‘Ask first: communicate and negotiate’.
 Asking for consent, communicating with your sexual partner/s about their needs, and negotiating safe sex, shows that you respect their body, their boundaries and their decisions.

 National Condom Day aims to raise awareness of the following key messages:

 All partners must enthusiastically agree to take part in sexual activities without fear, coercion or intimidation.

 All partners have the right to use condoms and other contraception to protect themselves from sexually transmissible infections (STIs) and unplanned pregnancies.